balajich/resilience4j-helloworld/circuitbreaker-slow-calls/README.md

 Overview
 - User makes a call to get greeting message from  REST API ServiceA
 - ServiceA calls ServiceB to fetch greeting message
-- Because of some random issue 50% of calls to ServiceB takes more than 2 seconds
+- The usual response time of ServiceB is 10 milliseconds, Because of some random issue 50% of calls to ServiceB takes more than 2 seconds.
-- When ever ServiceA gets error message from ServiceB instead of returning error message to client, it will return message from a cache.
+- This slowness behavior of ServiceB shouldn't impact Service A.
-- When ever error rate increases beyond 50% ServiceA doesn't call ServiceB until ServiceB recovers or **waitDurationInOpenState** is finished
+- When ever ServiceA sees 50% (out of 5 ) are taking more than 10 milliseconds, it is not going to call ServiceB and returns the response from cachce.
 - This entire functionality can be achieved with  **Circuit Breaker** pattern
 # Source Code
 - [https://github.com/balajich/resilience4j-helloworld/tree/master/circuitbreaker-error-calls](https://github.com/balajich/resilience4j-helloworld/tree/master/circuitbreaker-error-calls)